SCPR/scpr-email-newsletters/README.md

 ### Stylesheet Authoring

-Base styles are provided in `all.scss`.
-These styles are based on Zurb's Responsive Email Templates ()
+Core styles are provided in `all.scss`.
+These styles are based on [Zurb's Responsive Email Templates](http://www.zurb.com/playground/responsive-email-templates).

+I've also inclouded Thoughtbot's [Bourbon](http://bourbon.io) which gives you a lean but powerful library of SASS mixins to work with.

 ### Handling Media Queries